pkbullock/ignite-samples/Ignite/01-DeclarativeAgent/README.md

-# Overview of the basic declarative agent template
+# Overview of the basic declarative agent example

 This app contains the sample for the declarative agent for Ignite 2024 using the Graph Connector as a data source.
 This will allow the user to query the data for the Graph Connector e.g. Ignite 2024 Session Catalogue in the Copilot agent.

 ## What is a declarative agent